MariaDAH/FlexiFileUploader/README.md

 #### Upload use case:
 Important: When using the uploader I just have  implemented the vercel upload strategy, meaning any file uploaded in this page will be uploaded straight away to a unique vercel store.
-This could be more versatil, you can use more than one storage for project but again.
+This could be more versatil, you can use more than one storage for project.

 Constraint: Using the vercel server upload there is a limit on the file size in case of a Vercel-hosted website is 4.5 MB.
 This means you can't upload files larger than 4.5 MB on Vercel when using this method.